-"Compurgation", accompanied by "oath-helpers" (compurgators), was a method whereby an accused claiming innocence would wager an oath to God, and the oath itself, if successful, would show that he was right and innocent.
+"Compurgation," accompanied by "oath-helpers" (compurgators), was a method whereby an accused claiming innocence would wager an oath to God, and the oath itself, if successful, would show that he was right and innocent.
 Compurgators were people who would swear on the validity of the accused person's oath itself, regardless of its content, wagering their own life and reputation as collateral.
-By the Lord, the oath is clean and unperjured [the complaint or the defendant] has sworn.
-Generally speaking, in the case of freepersons in medieval Europe, a large number of disputes were settled by compurgation, and if either the person's status or the nature of the case did not permit, matters were solved by ordeals or judicial duels.
-Strictly speaking, there is a great variety of evidence of cases with various particulars, and the above nothing more than a general picture.
+According to H. J. Berman they might swear: "By the Lord, the oath is clean and unperjured [the complaint or the defendant] has sworn."3 Generally speaking, in the case of freepersons in medieval Europe, a large number of disputes were settled by compurgation, and if either the person's status or the nature of the case did not permit, matters were solved by ordeals or judicial duels.
+There is a great variety of evidence of cases with various particulars, and the above description presents nothing more than a general picture.

-That methods such as divine judgment and oaths enjoyed such a high position attests to just how deeply rooted the bases of these methods were in the hearts of the people of medieval Europe.
-According to Gurevich, while the laws of medieval Europe were synonymous with fairness, they were not things that sought the "truth" in the modern sense of the word:
+That methods such as divine judgement and oaths enjoyed such a high position attests to just how deeply rooted the basis of these methods were in the hearts of the people of medieval Europe.
+According to Gurevich, while the laws of medieval Europe were synonymous with fairness, the intention was not to seek the "truth" in the modern sense of the word.